 Learn All of Tango

-Designed for serious tango students of both roles and all levels, this is a comprehensive video course explaining the 25 Elements in 16 videos.
+Designed for serious tango students of both roles and all levels, this is a comprehensive video course explaining the 25 Elements in 16 videos (a total of 10 hours of video).
 Each element is defined, its system of variations revealed, and all necessary technique to do every movement with sublime connection and perfect communication.

 Learn about your muscle chains